apache/camel-website/content/blog/2020/10/Camel36-Whatsnew/index.md

 As we can see this summarise what was mentioned was done to optimize.
 The number of exceptions has been reduced to 0 at runtime.
 There is about 3500 thrown during bootstrap (that is Java JAXB which is used for loading the spring XML file with the Camel routes used for the sample application).
 We do have a fast XML loader in Camel that is not using JAXB.

-Another improvement we did was to build a source code generator for a new UriFactory which allows each component to quickly build dynamic endpoint URIs from a Map of parameters.
-The previous solution was to use RuntimeCamelCatalog that was more generic and required loading component metadata from json descriptor files.
-A few components use this to optimize the toD (such as http components).
-By this change we avoid the runtime catalog as dependency (reduce JAR size) and the source code generated uri factory is much faster (its speedy plain Java).
-However the sample application used for this blog did not use toD nor the UriFactory.
+Another improvement we did was to build a source code generator for a new `UriFactory` which allows each component to quickly build dynamic endpoint URIs from a `Map` of parameters.
+The previous solution was to use `RuntimeCamelCatalog` that was more generic and required loading component metadata from JSON descriptor files.
+A few components use this to optimize the `toD` (such as HTTP components).
+By this change, we avoid the runtime catalog as a dependency (reduce JAR size) and the source code generated URI factory is much faster (its speedy plain Java).
+However, the sample application used for this blog did not use `toD` nor the `UriFactory`.

 Source from [external blog post](http://www.davsclaus.com/2020/10/apache-camel-36-more-camel-core.html)

 ### API Components overhaul

-There are a number of API based components which are source code generated from _external API_.
+There are several API based components which are source code generated from _external API_.
 We have overhauled	the code generator which now scrapes and includes documentation and keep the documentation up to date as well.

-In addition we also include additional metadata for Camel tooling so they can provide code assistance when Camel end users are using these API based components.
-Some of those external APIs are huge and you can have hundess of APIs.
+Also, we include additional metadata for Camel tooling so they can provide code assistance when Camel end-users are using these API based components.
+Some of those external APIs are huge and you can have hundreds of APIs.

 The API based components are: AS2, Box, Braintree, FHir, Google Calendar/Driver/Mail/Sheets, Olingo, Twillio, and Zendesk.